Table of Contents

 Then: Peer Pressure in a Smaller Circle

-In the past, social pressure was usually limited to the teen’s immediate friends, classmates, and community.
-While bullying and peer pressure are present, they are usually localized and easily avoided by leaving these circles.
+In history, social pressure was generally limited to the teen’s immediate teammates, classmates, and community.
+While bullying and peer pressure are present, they’re generally localized and fluently avoided by leaving these circles.

 Now: Social Media and Global Pressure

-Social media has increased social pressure on today’s youth.
-Platforms like Instagram and TikTok constantly display a curated version of life, leading to fear of missing out (FOMO) and unrealistic comparisons.
-The pressure to look good, stay relevant, and keep up with the latest trends is high.
-Cyberbullying is an emerging threat, and mental health issues like anxiety, depression, and isolation are on the rise for this generation.
+Social media has increased social pressure on Moment’s youth.
+Platforms like Instagram and TikTok constantly display a curated interpretation of life, leading to fear of missing out (FOMO) and unrealistic comparisons.
+The pressure to look good, stay applicable, and keep up with the recent trends is high.
+Cyberbullying is causing trouble, and internal health issues like anxiety, depression, and isolation are at risk for this generation.

 5. Entertainment: From Board Games to Streaming